Wooden Garden Fencing Ideas London

 Painted Slatted Fence Above Brick Wall

-Venetian Fence Panels: The horizontal pales have a slight gap in-between.
-This allows light to shine through so the garden doesn’t feel too closed in.
+Venetian Fence Panels: The horizontal panels have a slight gap between them.
+This allows light to shine through, so the garden doesn’t feel too closed in.
 You get less privacy but more light.

-Woven Fence Panels: As the name implies, these panels have a horizontal inter-woven effect.
-The panels let light thought so are less private but are very attractive.
+Woven Fence Panels: As the name implies, these panels have a horizontal interwoven effect.
+The panels let light through, so they are less private but very attractive.
 They are less sturdy than the closeboard type fencing.

-Picket Fence Panels: This fence is made from spaced uprights which are connected with horizontal rails.
-There are different variations available including a crescent top which dips in the middle.
+Picket Fence Panels: This fence is made from spaced uprights connected to horizontal rails.
+Different variations are available, including a crescent top that dips in the middle.
 These are typical front garden fences with a cottage feel.

 wooden garden fence ideas picket fencing